-Heroku is a hosting platform where you can deploy dynamic applications in Rails, PHP, Node.js and Python web applications.
+Heroku is a cloud application platform that allows developers to deploy dynamic applications in Rails, PHP, Node.js and Python web applications.
 This platform can also help with managing and scaling apps, and is incredibly user-friendly.

 In order to deploy a site you need a couple of things:

 - Create a Heroku Account – sign up here

 - Download the Heroku Toolbelt – a command line application for managing your Heroku account